LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 ### Fallback Response

-In the **Fallback Response** field, enter the text to be sent to the user if none of the conditions are met.
+In the **Fallback Response** field, enter the text to be sent to the user if none of the defined conditions are met.

 ### Process User Response